opconWizard/opcon-docs/docs/job-types/tuxedo-art.md

   - Valid Values: And, Or
 - **Anything Else**: This field contains the other possible result if the Exit code falls outside the advanced criteria comparisons.
-  - If the Result field is set to \"Finish OK\", Anything Else contains \"Fail\".
+  - If the Result field is set to "Finish OK", Anything Else contains "Fail".
-  - If the Result field is set to \"Fail\", Anything Else contains
+  - If the Result field is set to "Fail", Anything Else contains "Finish OK".
-        \"Finish OK\".
 :::